DataDog/integrations-core/nvidia_nim/README.md

 This check monitors [Nvidia NIM][1] through the Datadog Agent.

-Include a high level overview of what this integration does:
-- What does your product do (in 1-2 sentences)?
-- What value will customers get from this integration, and why is it valuable to them?
-- What specific data will your integration monitor, and what's the value of that data?

 ## Setup

 Follow the instructions below to install and configure this check for an Agent running on a host.
 For containerized environments, see the [Autodiscovery Integration Templates][3] for guidance on applying these instructions.

+**Note**: This check requires Agent v7.61.0+.

 ### Installation

 The Nvidia NIM check is included in the [Datadog Agent][2] package.
 No additional installation is needed on your server.

 ### Configuration

+Nvidia NIM provides Prometheus metrics indicating request statistics.
+By default, these metrics are available at http://localhost:8000/metrics.
+The Datadog Agent can collect the exposed metrics using this integration.
+Follow the instructions below to configure data collection from any or all of the components.

+**Note**: This check uses [OpenMetrics][10] for metric collection, which requires Python 3.

 1. Edit the `nvidia_nim.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your Nvidia NIM performance data.
 See the [sample nvidia_nim.d/conf.yaml][4] for all available configuration options.